mmy111/the-wild-oasis/README.md

 # The wild OASIS

-Main project in React project.
+Main project in React project.Build with react query and supabase.